openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter.md

   "encounterRole": "240b26f9-dd88-4172-823d-4a8bfeb7841f"
 }
 ```
-## Delete encounter provider sub resource
+## Delete encounter provider subresource

-* Delete or Voided a target encounter provider sub resource by its UUID.
+* Delete or Voided a target encounter provider subresource by its UUID.
 Returns a `404 Not Found` status if attribute not exists.
- If user not logged in to perform this action, a `401 Unauthorized` status returned.
+ If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
-    *purge* | `Boolean` | The resource will be voided unless purge = ‘true’.
-Purging will attempt to irreversibly remove the encounter provider type from the system.
+    *purge* | `Boolean` | The resource will be voided unless purge = 'true'.
+Purging will attempt to remove the encounter provider type from the system irreversibly.
 Encounter provider types that have been used (i.e., are referenced from existing data) cannot be purged.

 ```console
 DELETE /encounter/:target_encounter_uuid/encounterprovider/:target_encounter_provider_uuid